 Why is brine so detrimental?
 Brine used for solar collectors contains about 40% ethylene glycol – frost protection.
 This provides a feast for bacteria – like sugar.
 On airports the fluid used for de-icing airplanes is collected and then decomposed by bacteria in a biological sewage plant.
 It seems that in a tank bacteria reproduce like hell, die, and are finally decomposed anaerobically when there is no more oxygen left.

-We hope we will be able to keep the right variety of bacteria happy in the future rather than fight them.
-However, as a child of the 1970s and fan of typical related cartoons and commercials I cannot imagine them other than this:
+We hope we will be able to keep the right variety of bacteria happy in the future rather than fight them!

 Edit: As I have asked about the treatment systems on airports: Treating glycol runoff from airport deicing operations